-The webConfig configuration tool offers a graphical user interface for the configuration of the positioning sensor via a PC (see chapter 9 "Commissioning - Leuze electronic webConfig tool").
+The webConfig configuration tool offers a graphical user interface for the configuration of the positioning sensor via a PC (see chapter 9 "Starting up the device - Leuze webConfig tool").

 The wizard of the webConfig tool can be used to easily configure the positioning sensor in just a few steps.